 Getting a Calculation to Work

 Once you've finished entering the geometry and loads of the calculation you want to analyse, you can continue to edit fields until your calculation passes satisfactorily.
-For dropdown fields with lots of selections (for example steel and timber members), you can type to search for your desired section, use the magic wand to automatically size, or use the blue filter icon to get access the member suggester summarising results and letting you drill down to your desired selection.
+For selecting members in any of our materials, click "Autosize" to to automatically set the most efficient size, or click the "Select..." button to access the member selector summarising results and letting you drill down to your desired selection.
 (You can also swap materials, but we'll talk about that in advanced tips!)

 Once your calculation passes, the governing check at the top of the screen will show green or yellow (red means fail!) and you're now ready to export!